ClinicSoftware-com/ClinicSoftware-PHP-API/README.md

 https://serverX.clinicsoftware.com/api_business

-Replace X with the server numnber you are using on live for your CRM license, example serverX = server7
+Replace X with the server number you are using on live for your CRM license, example serverX = server7

 // Use any of the API calls
 $result = $api->get_services(null, "2022-01-01", 1000);